How much energy do solar panels produce?

 A 4.3kWp solar panel system will produce 10kWh per day in the UK, on average.

-However, you shouldn't take this as a hard-and-fast rule, because your system's daily generation levels will depend on a host of factors.
+However, you shouldn't take this as a hard-and-fast rule, because your system's daily generation levels will vary massively, due to a host of factors.

 As well as the variables listed above – like orientation, angle, shading, and inverter type – generation will also be affected by each panel's peak output, their location, the weather, and what time of year it is, as this will determine how many hours of daylight there are.